Cyfrin/Updraft/courses/gmx-perpetuals-trading/2-foundation/15-4-types-of-open-interest/+page.md

-Okay, here is a thorough and detailed summary of the video "4 types of open interest" as tracked by the GMX protocol.

-**Overall Summary**

-The video introduces and explains the four distinct categories of open interest (OI) that the GMX protocol tracks for its perpetual markets.
-Open interest represents the total number of outstanding derivative contracts (long or short) that have not been settled.
-GMX specifically differentiates this OI based on two factors: 1) whether the position is long or short, and 2) whether the collateral backing the position is the "long token" or the "short token" for that specific market.
-The video lists these four types and then provides concrete examples using an ETH market where WETH is the long token and USDC is the short token.

-**Key Concepts Discussed**

-1.  **Open Interest (OI):** The total value or number of unsettled derivative contracts (in this case, perpetual futures positions on GMX).
-2.  **GMX Protocol:** The decentralized perpetual exchange where these OI types are tracked.
-3.  **Long Position:** A bet that the price of the index asset will increase.
-4.  **Short Position:** A bet that the price of the index asset will decrease.
-5.  **Collateral:** Assets deposited by a trader to open and maintain a leveraged position.
-6.  **Long Token (as Collateral):** In a specific GMX market (e.g., ETH WETH/USDC), this is the token designated as the "long" collateral option, typically the asset itself or a derivative of it (like WETH for ETH).
-Its value usually moves *with* the index asset.
-7.  **Short Token (as Collateral):** In a specific GMX market (e.g., ETH WETH/USDC), this is the token designated as the "short" collateral option, typically a stablecoin (like USDC).
-Its value is stable or moves *inversely* (less common) relative to the index asset.
-8.  **Index Token:** The underlying asset being traded (e.g., ETH).

-**Relationship Between Concepts**

-The four types of open interest arise from the combination of the position direction (Long/Short) and the type of collateral used (Long Token/Short Token).
-GMX tracks these separately because the risk profile and potential impact on the GLP (GMX Liquidity Provider token) pool differ depending on how positions are collateralized.
-For instance, a long position collateralized by the long token (e.g., Long ETH with WETH) has different dynamics than a long position collateralized by a stablecoin (e.g., Long ETH with USDC).

-**The Four Types of Open Interest**

-The video explicitly lists the following four types:

-1.  **Long open interest with long token as collateral:** Traders are betting on the price going up, and their collateral is the token associated with the long side of the market pair.
-2.  **Long open interest with short token as collateral:** Traders are betting on the price going up, and their collateral is the token associated with the short side of the market pair (usually a stablecoin).
-3.  **Short open interest with long token as collateral:** Traders are betting on the price going down, and their collateral is the token associated with the long side of the market pair.
-4.  **Short open interest with short token as collateral:** Traders are betting on the price going down, and their collateral is the token associated with the short side of the market pair (usually a stablecoin).

-**Examples and Use Cases**

-The video provides specific examples based on an **ETH WETH/USDC market**:

-*   **Index Token:** ETH
-*   **Long Token:** WETH (Wrapped Ether)
-*   **Short Token:** USDC (USD Coin - a stablecoin)

-The examples given for each type are:

-1.  **Type 1 Example:** *Long ETH with WETH collateral.* (Matches: Long open interest with long token as collateral).
-2.  **Type 2 Example:** *Long ETH with USDC collateral.* (Matches: Long open interest with short token as collateral).
-3.  **Type 3 Example:** *Short ETH with WETH collateral.* (Matches: Short open interest with long token as collateral).
-4.  **Type 4 Example:** *Short ETH with USDC collateral.* (Matches: Short open interest with short token as collateral).

-**Important Code Blocks Covered**

-*   There are **no code blocks** shown or discussed in this video.

-**Important Links or Resources Mentioned**

-*   There are **no external links or resources** mentioned in this video.

-**Important Notes or Tips Mentioned**

-*   The primary "note" is the classification system itself – understanding that GMX OI is categorized by these four specific combinations.
-*   No specific trading tips are provided.

-**Important Questions or Answers Mentioned**

-*   The video is structured as a presentation of information, not a Q&A session.
-No questions are explicitly asked or answered.
+## Understanding the Four Types of Open Interest on GMX

+Open interest (OI) is a fundamental concept in derivatives trading, representing the total number or value of outstanding contracts that haven't been settled.
+On decentralized perpetual exchanges like GMX, understanding the composition of open interest provides valuable insights into market sentiment and potential risks.
+GMX uniquely categorizes open interest into four distinct types based on two key factors: the direction of the trade (long or short) and the type of collateral used to back the position (the designated "long token" or "short token" for that market).

+Let's break down the core concepts before diving into the four specific types:

+*   **Open Interest (OI):** The total value of all unsettled perpetual futures positions (long and short) on a GMX market.
+*   **GMX Protocol:** The decentralized exchange platform where these perpetual contracts are traded and the open interest is tracked.
+*   **Long Position:** A trade betting that the price of the underlying asset (index token) will increase.
+*   **Short Position:** A trade betting that the price of the underlying asset (index token) will decrease.
+*   **Collateral:** The assets a trader deposits to open and maintain a leveraged position.
+This acts as a guarantee against losses.
+*   **Index Token:** The underlying asset whose price movements the perpetual contract tracks (e.g., ETH, BTC).
+*   **Long Token (Collateral):** In a specific GMX market (e.g., ETH WETH/USDC), this is the asset designated as the "long" collateral option.
+Typically, it's the index token itself or a closely related derivative (like WETH for ETH).
+Its value tends to move in correlation with the index token's price.
+*   **Short Token (Collateral):** In the same GMX market, this is the asset designated as the "short" collateral option.
+It's usually a stablecoin (like USDC, USDT) whose value remains relatively stable regardless of the index token's price movements.

+GMX tracks open interest based on these collateral types because the risk profile differs significantly.
+For example, a long position backed by the volatile long token behaves differently and poses different risks to the protocol's liquidity pool (GLP) compared to a long position backed by a stable short token.

+**The Four Categories of GMX Open Interest**

+By combining the position direction (Long/Short) with the collateral type used (Long Token/Short Token), GMX arrives at these four classifications:

+1.  **Long Open Interest with Long Token Collateral:**
+    *   **Position:** Long (betting on price increase).
+    *   **Collateral:** The designated long token for the market.
+    *   **Example (ETH WETH/USDC Market):** A trader opens a long ETH position using WETH as collateral.

+2.  **Long Open Interest with Short Token Collateral:**
+    *   **Position:** Long (betting on price increase).
+    *   **Collateral:** The designated short token (usually a stablecoin) for the market.
+    *   **Example (ETH WETH/USDC Market):** A trader opens a long ETH position using USDC as collateral.

+3.  **Short Open Interest with Long Token Collateral:**
+    *   **Position:** Short (betting on price decrease).
+    *   **Collateral:** The designated long token for the market.
+    *   **Example (ETH WETH/USDC Market):** A trader opens a short ETH position using WETH as collateral.
+This is sometimes referred to as a "wrong-way" collateralization for shorts, as the collateral value moves opposite to the desired trade outcome.

+4.  **Short Open Interest with Short Token Collateral:**
+    *   **Position:** Short (betting on price decrease).
+    *   **Collateral:** The designated short token (usually a stablecoin) for the market.
+    *   **Example (ETH WETH/USDC Market):** A trader opens a short ETH position using USDC as collateral.

+Understanding this four-way classification is key to analyzing market dynamics, risk exposure for liquidity providers, and overall sentiment within the GMX ecosystem for any given perpetual market.
+By tracking not just the total OI, but *how* that OI is collateralized and positioned, GMX provides a more granular view of the underlying trading activity.